 Pros and Cons of Neutering your Labrador

-Before neutering your labrador retriever, it is important to know and understand its pros and cons clearly.
-Just have a look one by one.
+Before neutering your Labrador retriever, it is important to know and understand its pros and cons clearly.
+Just have a look at each one of them.

 1. No guarantee in the change of behaviours such as humping, leg cocking and aggression.

 3. Risk of hypothyroidism due to hormonal imbalance